 Buying prescription eyewear is not like shopping for books or clothes.
-In British Columbia, Licensed Opticians are regulated and guaranteed to be highly trained, follow a standard of care, ethical and accountable.
+In Nova Scotia, Licensed Opticians are regulated and guaranteed to be highly trained, follow a standard of care, ethical and accountable.
 Only registered contact lens fitters are legally permitted to fit contact lenses and automated refracting opticians are legally permitted to assess visual acuity.

 The information provided below refers only to those circumstances where prescription eyewear is purchased over the Internet from someone who is not authorized to dispense – that is, from someone who is not a Licensed Optician, Optometrist of Ophthalmologist.
 Purchasing prescription eyeglasses and contact lenses from someone you do not know brings with it a range of risks.
 Some of these risks relate to the health of the eye (e.g. improperly fitted contact lenses can cause injury to the cornea) and some relate to the effectiveness of the eyewear (e.g. eyeglasses with lenses that do not match a patient’s eye measurements can impair vision).
 Improperly fitted eyewear can interfere with your ability to see, causing impaired depth perception, blurred vision, falls and other accidents, and worsened near or far-sightedness.

 The following is just a partial list of the risks and problems posed by Internet dispensing: